welch/seasonal/README.md

 detrending is accomplishd by a coarse fitted spline, mean or median filters, or a fitted line.

+The default trend model uses piecewise cubic splines.
+The optional median filter is a useful alternative, as it preserves edges and prevents impulses from distorting the baseline signal level.
+Try `seasonal.trend` on data/NAB/art_daily* with `--trend median` for a demonstration of this.
+It would be interesting to autoselect between these two trend models based on signal characteristics.
+Send me your data!

-#### Period Estimation
+#### Seasonality and Period Estimation

-Seasonal offsets are simple to estimate given a period -- they are period-over-period averages using all the provided data.
+Seasonality is represented as an offset for each seasonal interval.
+This is the same representation as is used in Holt-Winters.
+The representation does not enforce any kind of continuity from season to season, which is either a strength (sharp transitions are possible) or a weakness (noise is less efficiently rejected).
+Seasonal offsets for a given periodicity are estimated as period-over-period averages using all the provided data.

-Estimating the period itself is less straightforward (though often, you know the periodicity of your data, so this may not an issue).
+Estimating the period itself is less straightforward.
 Although a variety of techniques exist that operate in the frequency domain, they lean heavily on sinusoidal decomposition [Quinn] and don't recover sharp estimates for the short, noisy sequences we often get in model training sets.
-This package instead uses a time-domain approach that accommodates any periodic signal shape, with additive noise.
-It tests a range of plausible periodicities for best fit the detrended data, and is formulated as a model selection problem.
+This package instead uses a time-domain approach that accommodates any periodic signal shape.

-First, a range of likely periods is estimated via periodogram averaging [Welch] (no relation to the author).
-This is an optional, ad-hoc optimization.
-It works well for all our tests and examples, but there are surely classes of signal or levels of noise that will fool it.

-Next, a time-domain period estimator chooses the best integer period based on cross-validated residual errors [Hastie].
-It also tests the strength of the seasonal effect using the R^2 of the leave-one-out cross-validation.
+The period estimator tests a range of plausible periodicities for best fit to the detrended data.
+It is formulated as a model selection problem using cross-validated residual errors [Hastie].
+The strength of the seasonal effect is also considered, using the R^2 of the leave-one-out cross-validation.
 For the seasonal model used here, this is the expected fraction of variance (after detrending) explained by the best seasonal estimate.

+The time-domain approach is expensive (O(n^2)).
+As an optional optimization, we first estimate a range of likely periods using a fast, robust periodogram averaging technique
+[Welch (no relation to the author)].
+This works well for all our tests and examples, but its calibration is ad-hoc and there are surely classes of signal or levels of noise that will fool it.
+The `seasonal.periodogram` command provides a good visualization of this part of the computation.

 References
 ----------